 Title I is a federally-funded program established by the Elementary and Secondary Education Act of 1965 and reauthorized by the Every Student Succeeds Act of 2015.
 The Learning Assistance Program (LAP) is a state-funded program established by the Washington state legislature in 1979.
 The object of both programs is to accelerate the achievement of students performing below grade level by providing supplemental academic support.

 The Centralia School district uses Title I and LAP resources primarily to assist elementary, middle, and high school level students who are at risk of not meeting the state’s performance standards in reading and/or math.
 Students are identified for Title I or LAP services based on state and district assessment scores.
 The services offered are in addition to the core curriculum provided to all students.
 Eligible students may receive support during the school day, before or after school, or in summer school.

 How will I know if my child is receiving Title I or LAP services?

 Each Title I and LAP elementary school coordinates the supplemental services provided to identified students by Title I and LAP staff.
 Staff identify eligible students and determine the most effective supplemental service.
-If your child attends a Title I Schoolwide school and is receiving additional academic support, you will be informed by the classroom teacher during conference time.
+If your child is receiving additional academic support, you will be informed by the classroom teacher during conference time.
 If you have additional questions about your child’s participation in the Title I or LAP program, please contact your school principal or the Title I/LAP director.